Hellman Fellowship Program 2020-2021

 - Fellowship funds may be used for expenses such as laboratory equipment, travel to a professional meeting or a site where data will be collected, and salaries for research assistants, students, or postdoctoral fellows.
 Funds may not be used for Academic Year salaries or faculty summer salary.
 A faculty member may request to use the funds to “buy out” their responsibility for teaching up to one course per year.

-- Recipients agree to write a thank you letter to the Hellman Family and attend a luncheon meeting and share their work with the Hellman Family Fund Trustees.
+- Recipients agree to write a thank you letter to the Hellman Family and attend a Symposium and share their work with the Hellman Family Fund Trustees.

-- The application form and additional information can be found at UCR Hellman Application 2019-2020 Fillable Form.
+- The application form and additional information can be found at UCR Hellman Application 2020-2021 Fillable Form (Download and open with Adobe Reader).
 Submit completed applications electronically to: email@example.com.

 Awards Will Be Based On: